syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/pdfviewer/EJ2_ASP.NETCORE/getting-started.md

 **serviceUrl** is necessary to communicate with the server which also specifies the path of the controller.
 Here, PdfViewer is the name of the controller.

 **documentPath** is the property needed to load a PDF file in the PDF Viewer.
-The specified document must be placed inside the folder structure that matches with the path in the GetDocumentPath(string document) method inside the PdfViewerController.

-N> Add the PDF document to the `wwwroot` directory in the ASP.NET Core application.

 Press <kbd>Ctrl</kbd>+<kbd>F5</kbd> (Windows) or <kbd>⌘</kbd>+<kbd>F5</kbd> (macOS) to run the app.
 Then, the Syncfusion ASP.NET Core PDF Viewer control will be rendered in the default web browser.